āŸµ hearthere āŸ¶

 timedatectl list-timezones

-Set the timezone (timezone name is taken from the list above):
+Set the timezone (the timezone name is taken from the list above):

 timedatectl set-timezone Europe/Kaliningrad